orchid00/git_for_humans/005_github.md

 ```{unix}
 git remote -v
 ```
 For the next part you need to type your GitHub username and password.
-Note: There are ways to automate this, check on [resources](./007_resources).
+Note: There are ways to automate this, check on [resources](./007_resources) later.

-Now that we have a remote we will always want to verify that we have the latest changes
+Now, that we have a remote we will always want to verify that we have the latest changes before any new changes, remember to bring changes with **pull**
 ```{unix}
 git pull origin master
 ```